Oxoi5583/Python-pptxScanner/README.md

 # Python-pptxScanner
 A Prototype of ppt structure Scanner. <br>
-Returning the Slide / Shape / Para / run Index<br>
+Returning the Slide / Shape / Para / Run Index<br>
 Simple tool for using pypptx. <br>
 More features will be added if I have time to make.<br>